Inzhenerka/docs.getdbt.tech/website/snippets/_install-dbt-extension.md

 ### Existing account sign-in {#existing-dbt-account}

-Use this if you have an existing dbt account &mdash; including older or inactive accounts.
+Use this if you have an existing dbt account &mdash; including older or inactive accounts. dbt automatically detects your account and `dbt_cloud.yml` file if it exists (no file download needed).
+Use to easily work across machines.

 1. Click the registration prompt or open the command palette and type: **dbt: Register dbt extension.**